Earthquake: Human impacts

 With these impacts and others, the aftermath may bring disease, a lack of basic necessities, mental consequences such as panic attacks and depression to survivors, and higher insurance premiums.
 Recovery times will vary based on the level of damage and the socioeconomic status of the impacted community.

+It has been calculated by the Food and Agriculture Organization of the United Nations that earthquakes had caused US$336 billion of damage between 1991 and 2023.
+While earthquakes may not directly destroy crops in the same manner as floods or storms, they can cause severe damage to agricultural processing facilities, storage infrastructure, irrigation systems and livestock housing, creating cascading effects throughout agricultural supply chains.

 Landslides

 China stood out in several categories in a study group of 162 earthquakes (from 1772 to 2021) that included landslide fatalities.
 Due to the 2008 Sichuan earthquake, it had 42% of all landslide fatalities within the study (total event deaths were higher).
 They were followed by Peru (22%) from the 1970 Ancash earthquake, and Pakistan (21%) from the 2005 Kashmir earthquake.
 China was also on top with the highest area affected by landslides with more than 80,000 km^{2}, followed by Canada with 66,000 km^{2} (1988 Saguenay and 1946 Vancouver Island).
 Strike-slip (61 events) was the dominant fault type listed, followed closely by thrust/reverse (57), and normal (33).